castai/terraform-provider-castai/examples/eks_cluster_webshop/README.md

 ## Example configuration

-Save these variable to your local terraform.tfvars file, replacing the sample values below.
-In order to obtain the value of aws_account_id, run the following command and copy the value of "Account" into the variable file below.
+Save these variables to your local terraform.tfvars file, replacing the sample values below.
+In order to obtain the value of aws_account_id, run the following command and copy the value of "Account" into the variable file.

 ```shell
 aws sts get-caller-identity